EllieChen-Git/Aussie-Beauty-Market/README.md

 __2. User authentication (from Devise)__

-- Users need to sign up for a password-protected account and log into their account in order to perform certain actions (e.g., create, edit, delete & purchase a listing, ask a question and answer a question):
+- Users need to sign up for a password-protected account and log into their account in order to perform certain actions (e.g. create, edit, delete & purchase a listing, as well as ask a question and answer a question):

 app\controllers\listings_controller.rb